 While our daughter does well on long flights, flying with a lap child will test your resolve.
 Gone are the days of growing excitement as your vacation nears.
 Now the days leading up to the flight are filled with worry.

-During the flight you stress, and once you’ve landed your secretly worrying about the flight back.
+During the flight, you stress, and once you’ve landed, your secretly worrying about the flight back.
 I’m not trying to scare you out of taking vacations; I want you to be aware of what you’re signing up for so you can plan accordingly.

 Why fly at all with a lap child if it’s so bad?

 It’s honestly hit or miss.
-Kairi does well on the flights, only getting cranky enough to draw attention for a few short stretches.
-With take-off and landing usually being our daughters most uncomfortable moments.
+Kairi does well on the flights, only getting cranky enough to draw attention for a few short stretches, with take-off and landing usually being our daughter’s most uncomfortable moments.

 Throughout the flight, the main issue we run into as parents are Kairi’s constant need for attention.
-To combat this, we try switching between toys, books and tv shows quick enough that she doesn’t become aware she’s stuck in one place.
+To combat this, we try switching between toys, books, and tv shows quick enough that she doesn’t become aware she’s stuck in one place.
 It’s tiring and can quickly get overwhelming.
-So as a team we take turns watching her.
+So as a team, we take turns watching her.
 While one of us is on duty, the other is trying to get some rest.

-From there we “rinse and repeat” until the plane starts its descent.
+From there, we “rinse and repeat” until the plane starts its descent.

-Now that the trips are behind us we realized that we failed to account for a few things.
+Now that the trips are behind us, we realized that we failed to account for a few things.

 - Another thing we failed to account for was a happy baby.
 Our daughter’s recently found her big girl voice.
-Which she usually puts it on full display when she’s excited about something.
+She usually puts it on full display when she’s excited about something.
 To our amazement, we were able to keep Kairi happy for significant portions of some flights.
 The drawback was that she was so excited she would scream in excitement.
 As a result, Trang and I decided to spend most of the flight in the back of the plane.
 In the back, Kairi was able to walk around and squeal without disturbing the other fliers.

 - No sleep.
 We figured that Kairi was going to sleep for at least half the flight.
 How dumb is that?!?
-On both of the flights to Denmark and Vietnam Kairi slept an hour at most, during that hour our focus was to keep her asleep.
+On both of the flights to Denmark and Vietnam, Kairi slept an hour at most, during that hour, our focus was to keep her asleep.